Victims of crime

 - Victim information schemes

 - Victim Support NI

 If you are living in an abusive relationship, and are worried about your safety and the safety of your child, you can get help.

 - 24 Hour Domestic and Sexual Violence Helpline

-Hate crime advocates are available to help improve services for victims of hate crime and to tackle the under-reporting of such crime/ incidents.
+Hate crime advocates are available to help improve services for victims of hate crime.

 - Bi-lingual advocate for Belfast and Mid Ulster

 - Bi-linqual advocate - County Antrim

 - Bi-linqual advocate - Northwest

 - Disability Advocate